 All other systems and services remain AVAILABLE including:

 • Wired and Wireless Internet Access (residence halls, offices, and classrooms)

 • Canvas Learning Management System ( http://canvas.emich.edu/ )

 • Google Apps (http://google.emich.edu)

+All planned maintenance for major EMU systems is scheduled in conjunction with the ERP-Business Operations Committee (BOC).
+The BOC includes representation from various campus units and Faculty Senate.
 Please contact the Help Desk at 487-2120 or email@example.com if you have any questions about this scheduled downtime.
 We appreciate your patience during this important and required system outage.

-ADD AN EVENT TO THE EMU EVENT CALENDAR: To submit an event to the EMU event calendar, click on Submit an Event, or go to the EMU homepage, click on "calendars," then click the green button labeled "Submit an Event" (located on the bottom left) and enter your event information.
+SUBMIT AN EVENT TO THE EMU EVENT CALENDAR: To submit an event to the EMU event calendar, click on Submit an Event, or go to the EMU homepage, click on "calendars," then click the green button labeled "Submit an Event" (located on the bottom left) and enter your event information.
 All events are subject to approval.